hsuanchih/SwiftyLeetCode/solutions/0122-Best Time to Buy and Sell Stock II.md

 ### Best Time to Buy and Sell Stock II

-Say you have an array for which the *ith* element is the price of a given stock on day *i*.
+You are given an integer array `prices` where `prices[i]` is the price of a given stock on the ith day.

-Design an algorithm to find the maximum profit.
-You may complete as many transactions as you like (i.e., buy one and sell one share of the stock multiple times).
+On each day, you may decide to buy and/or sell the stock.
+You can only hold __at most one__ share of the stock at any time.
+However, you can buy it then immediately sell it on the __same day__.

-__Note:__ You may not engage in multiple transactions at the same time (i.e., you must sell the stock before you buy again).
+Find and return the __maximum profit__ you can achieve.

 __Example 1:__
 ```